WordPress/gutenberg/docs/designers-developers/developers/themes/block-based-themes.md

 ## What is a block template?

-A block template is made a list of blocks.
+A block template is made up of a list of blocks.
 Any WordPress block can be used in a template.
 Templates can also reuse parts of their content using "Template Parts".
 For example, all the block templates can have the same header included from a separate `header.html` template part.

 Here's an example of a block template: